oleks/diku/fr/financial-hypotheses.rst

 information.

-The effect is that the market price reflects all relevant information about a stock, and stocks are thus neither under- or overvalued[Fama77]_.
+The effect is that the market price reflects all relevant information about a stock, and stocks are thus neither under- nor overvalued[Fama77]_.

 References
 ^^^^^^^^^^